willianathompson/azure-network-protocols/README.md

 </p>
 <p>
-Network Security Groups (NSGs) were created and applied to control inbound and outbound traffic for both VMs.
-Specific rules were defined for protocols like SSH, RDP, DNS, and ICMP, ensuring that access was granted appropriately based on the project’s security requirements.
-These NSGs were applied at the network interface level on both VMs to secure their traffic according to the established rules.
+Network Security Groups (NSGs) were set up to manage the incoming and outgoing traffic for both VMs.
+Specific rules were created for different protocols like SSH, RDP, DNS, and ICMP to make sure the right type of access was allowed based on the project’s security needs.
+These NSGs were applied directly to the network interface of each VM, ensuring their traffic was protected according to the set rules.
 </p>
 <br />